pSpaces/Programming-with-Spaces/README.md

 `<protocol>://<host>[:<port>][?<mode>]`

 where
 - `protocol` is the protocol used for the communication.
-The default value is pspaces, which amounts to tcp sockets.
+The default value is `tcp`, and must be supported.
 - `host` is the name or ip address of the device where the space is located.
 - `port` is a port number.
 The default value is 31415.
 - `mode` specifies an interaction protocol (described below).
 The options are `KEEP`, `CONN`, `PUSH` and `PULL`.
 The default value is `KEEP`.